 I didn’t choose arakaki sochin because it’s my best kata (it isn’t), but because it has no “deep cross” moments.
 Despite that, those of you with an eye for martial arts may be able to tell that my punches in the opening sequence aren’t quite up to snuff, because of how the jacket stops me from really bringing my shoulder forward like I should.
 The rest of the kata is less affected for the most part, but there are a few points where the clothing interferes at least a little.
 And I paid a price for it, too: I went through the kata in full costume three times that day, once as a warm-up, and then two takes of filming, and when I changed back into modern clothing I found red marks down the fronts of my shoulders where the seams had bit in.

 As a karateka, I’m not very pleased with my performance—but as a writer?
 It was a fascinating experience, one that left me with a lot of thoughts about fight scenes in fantasy novels.
-Clothing and behavior go in a feedback loop: if gentlemen in your invented society expect to be jumped by assassins in the street on a regular basis, they’re going to wear coats with sleeves cut much fuller and set into larger armholes, because they can’t expect the enemy to wait while they shuck their restrictive outer layer.
+Clothing and behavior go in a feedback loop: if gentlemen in your invented society expect to be jumped by assassins in the street on a regular basis, they’re going to wear coats that allow a larger range of movement, because they can’t expect the enemy to wait while they shuck their restrictive outer layer.
 Coming at it from the other direction, if your fantasy ladies are trained to defend themselves while also looking decorative, they’ll probably learn a style much like mine, with relatively little in the way of kicks or ground fighting and straight-line movement that won’t send their skirts into a tangle.

 And when it comes to the sleeves… well, I’ll let Merida show us how it’s done: